-Dress in Blue Day is March 4
+Dress in Blue Day is March 1

-Dress in Blue Day 2022
+Dress in Blue Day

 Why?
-In 2022, an estimated 151,030 people will be diagnosed with this highly preventable disease.
+In 2023, an estimated 153,020 people will be diagnosed with this highly preventable disease.
 They will join more than 1.4 million colorectal cancer patients and survivors living today.
 We go blue for them, their families, and their community.

-Outfit Inspirations for Dress in Blue Day
+Outfit inspirations for Dress in Blue Day

 Even celebrities are celebrating #DressInBlueDay!
 Here's some inspiration from the red carpet.
 (But you don't need to be famous to spread the word about colorectal cancer.)

-What to Wear on Dress in Blue Day for Colorectal Cancer Awareness
+What to wear on Dress in Blue Day for colorectal cancer awareness

 Time to look through your closet for every blue piece of clothing you have.
 Everything works for Dress In Blue Day, from sweaters to sweatpants, to sunglasses and fun hats.

-Raise Colorectal Cancer Awareness and Support Dress in Blue Day
+Raise colorectal cancer awareness and support Dress in Blue Day

-Dress in Blue Day for Colorectal Cancer
+Dress in Blue Day for colorectal cancer

 Dress in blue to raise awareness and share why it's so important to #GetScreened for colorectal cancer with your friends and family.